Ponds vs. lakes… what’s the difference?

 To help determine the difference, both the depth and surface area must be considered.
 Lakes are normally much deeper than ponds and have a larger surface area.
-All the water in a pond is in the photic zone, meaning they are shallow enough to allow sunlight to penetrate all the way to the bottom.
-This allows for many plants to grow at the bottom of ponds as well as on their surface.
-However, sunlight cannot penetrate to the bottom of all areas of lakes.
+All the water in a pond is in the photic zone, meaning ponds are shallow enough to allow sunlight to reach the bottom.
+This causes plants (sometimes too many) to grow at the bottom of ponds as well as on their surface.
+However, sunlight can’t reach the bottom of all areas of lakes.
 Lakes have aphotic zones, which are deep areas of water that receive no sunlight, preventing plants from growing.

 In general, ponds have smaller waves than lakes.
 Waves smaller than 12 inches in height would generally be considered small.
 Water throughout ponds also tends to be more uniform in temperature, unlike water in lakes which can have a variety of water temperature depending on the depth.

 If you have a pond on your property, you might be wondering how to care for it in a way that makes it useable: how to remove or limit aquatic vegetation, stock fish, or test the health of the water.
 Let’s look at each of these important topics.

 Don’t have a pond, but want to install one?
 Start here.

 Perhaps the most frustrating part of owning or living close to a pond is the amount of weeds and algae it seems to produce.
 One reason ponds are prime plant producers is how shallow they are.
 Sunlight can reach all the way to the bottom, giving plants the energy they need to grow.